thedevslot/WhatATheme/_posts/2021-11-25-Into-to-Docker.md

 docker info | head -50 # gives the info and somewhere shows the docker swarm status.

 ```
+we have to run the command in our machines to make it a node and join with our master node.

 ![docker master](assets/images/docker master.jpg)